CesiumGS/3d-tiles/README.md

 ### External tilesets

-To create a tree of trees, a tile's `content.url` can point to an external tileset (the uri of another tileset JSON file).
+To create a tree of trees, a tile's `content.uri` can point to an external tileset (the uri of another tileset JSON file).
 This enables, for example, storing each city in a tileset and then having a global tileset of tilesets.

 ![](figures/tilesets.jpg)